XinhaoLi74/XinhaoLi74.github.io/_pages/Resume.md

 Publication
 ======
 1. Xinhao Li, Nicole Kleinstreuer and Denis Fourches.
 Hierarchical Quantitative Structure–Activity Relationship Modeling Approach for Integrating Binary, Multiclass, and Regression Models of Acute Oral Systemic Toxicity.
 Chemical Research in Toxicology.
 2020, 33, 353-366.
 2. Xinhao Li and Denis Fourches.
-(2019): Inductive Transfer Learning for Molecular Activity Prediction: Next-Gen QSAR Models with MolPMoFiT.
-ChemRxiv.
+Inductive Transfer Learning for Molecular Activity Prediction: Next-Gen QSAR Models with MolPMoFiT.
+J Cheminform 2020, 12, 27.
+3. Xinhao Li and Denis Fourches.
+SMILES Pair Encoding: A Data-Driven Substructure Tokenization Algorithm for Deep Learning.
+ChemRxiv 2020
-3. Xinhao Li and Jiaxi Xu.
+4. Xinhao Li and Jiaxi Xu.
 (2017): Effects of the Microwave Power on the Microwave-assisted Esterification.
 Current Microwave Chemistry.
 158-162.
-4. Xinhao Li and Jiaxi Xu.
+5. Xinhao Li and Jiaxi Xu.
 (2017): Identification of Microwave Selective Heating Effort in an Intermolecular Reaction with Hammett Linear Relationship as a Molecular Level Probe.
 Current Microwave Chemistry.
 339-346.
-5. Xinhao Li and Jiaxi Xu.
+6. Xinhao Li and Jiaxi Xu.
 (2016): Determination on temperature gradient of different polar reactants in reaction mixture under microwave irradiation with molecular probe.
 Tetrahedron.
 35, 5515-5520.
-6. Shanyan Mo, Xinhao Li and Jiaxi Xu.
+7. Shanyan Mo, Xinhao Li and Jiaxi Xu.
 (2014): In Situ-Generated Iodonium Ylides as Safe Carbene Precursors for the Chemoselective Intramolecular Buchner Reaction.
 J. Org.
 Chem.
 19, 9186-9195.

 Presentations
 ======